omarsabryabdelnasser-dot/greduation_project_movies/README.md

 # 🎬 Movies App

-A Flutter Movies Application built with Firebase and REST APIs.
+A modern Flutter Movies Application built with Firebase and REST APIs.

-The app allows users to browse movies, search for movies, view movie details, save favorite movies, track watch history, and manage their profile.
+The app allows users to browse movies, search for movies, explore movies by genre, view movie details, save favorite movies, track watch history, and manage their profile.

 ## 🚀 Features